Nana Mouskouri: BBC-TV series

+Success as an album artist

+In 1969, Mouskouri released her first British LP, Over and over, which reached number 10 and spent a total of 102 weeks in the UK album charts.
+This began a series of albums for the UK market which, boosted by her TV appearances, sold extremely well during the early 1970s, including The exquisite Nana Mouskouri (1969), Turn on the sun (1970), A place in my heart (1971) and Presenting Nana Mouskouri - Songs from her TV series (1973), while concerts from two of her British tours were also recorded and released as LPs: British Concert (1972) and Live at the Albert Hall (1974).

-In the 1970s, Mouskouri - always a prolific recording artist - recorded several LPs in German, including the hit albums, Sieben schwarze Rosen (1975) and Lieder, die die Liebe schreibt (1978).
-During the same period, she continued to release a series of top-selling records in France, such as Comme un soleil (1971), Une voix qui vient du cœur (1972), Vieilles chansons de France (1973), and Quand tu chantes (1976).
+During the 1970s, Mouskouri - always a prolific recording artist - had two hit LPs in West Germany: Sieben schwarze Rosen (1975) and Lieder, die die Liebe schreibt (1978).
+Spiti mou, spitaki mou (1972) returned Mouskouri to prominence in Greece, and she continued to release a series of top-selling records in France, including Comme un soleil (1971), Une voix qui vient du cœur (1972), Vieilles chansons de France (1973), and Quand tu chantes (1976).
 Meanwhile, Passport, a compilation including her most popular songs in English, reached number 3 in the UK album charts in 1976 and won for her a gold disc.

 In August 1974, while in Australia, Mouskouri was presented with a plaque representing the sale of twenty Gold Records.